 Looking for another recipe that flips conventional cooking on its head, try this:

-This ingenious meal uses an avocado cut in half instead of a burger bun.
+This ingenious meal uses an avocado cut in half instead of a bun.
 You end up with a wholesome, gluten-free meal that will turn heads with envy.